-DATES NEEDED: The festival is April 4-7 Artists usually need April 3-8 or April 2-8.
+DATES NEEDED: The festival is April 2-5th Artists usually need March 31st to April 6th or at least another day on each end.
 (They need to get into town, settled in and get a rehearsal in before their first show.
 And Sunday night we have a late night award ceremony to wrap up the festival, so most won't be able to leave until Monday at the earliest.)

 Hosting a Fringe artist or two in your home, also known as "billeting," is a great way to meet artists from far and wide, be part of the big weird Fringe family, and see great independent theatre for FREE at the Fringe.

 Artist Hosts are a key part of making our festival feasible and attractive to touring companies.
 Performers from all over the US come to the Pittsburgh Fringe.
 They cover their own travel expenses to get here, and are paid in box office receipts.
 To help support the artists, we look for local hosts who are willing to "adopt an artist" for a few nights, allowing them to stay in their home for free.

 If you have a spare room with a bed that a visiting artist can call home for the duration of the festival , we will thank you with Fringe passes as outlined below.
 This way you can enjoy the shows in the festival too!

 Many of our hosts return year after year to billet a visiting performer or two - for some people it's their favorite part of the Fringe.
 Performers rely heavily on the generosity of our community, and we hope this will be a great experience for you.

 What you get as a billeting host:

 * a VIP pass allowing access to every unsoldout show at the festival per performer billeted. * 2 complimentary tickets to the show of the performer(s) you are billeting for other friends.